UTUBMIR/carLibrary/README.md

 int drive(int left, int right);

-// set speed for left and right motor, from -90 up to 90. timer specifies milliseconds untill stop int driveWithTimer(int left, int right, int timer);
+// set speed for left and right motor, from -90 up to 90. timer specifies milliseconds untill stop int driveWithTimer(int left, int right, long timer);

-// turns servor for the radar to look at the specified angle int look(int angle);
+// turns servo for the radar to look at the specified angle int look(int angle);

 // turns lights on or off